-- Consider and agree on the recommendations with the consultant regarding the definition of BO, the details to be disclosed about the identity of the BO, and the approach for BO data assurance. - Provide information on the government's policy and LEITI multi-stakeholder group discussions/updates on beneficial ownership disclosure.
+- Consider and agree on the recommendations with the consultant with regards to the definition of BO, the details to be disclosed about the identity of the BO, and the approach for BO data assurance. - Provide information on the government's policy and LEITI multi-stakeholder group discussions/updates on disclosure of beneficial ownership.